I Don't Wanna Lose You

 "I Don't Wanna Lose You" is a song by American-Swiss singer Tina Turner.
 It was written by Albert Hammond and Graham Lyle and produced along with Roger Davies for Turner's seventh solo studio album, Foreign Affair (1989).
-It was released as the album's second single in the UK on November 6, 1989, and as third single in the rest of Europe and in Australia in early 1990.
-It became a top-10 hit in Belgium and the United Kingdom, where it peaked at No. 8 on the UK Singles Chart to become her fifth top-10 single there.
+It was released as the album's second single in the UK on November 6, 1989 by Capitol Records, and as third single in the rest of Europe and in Australia in early 1990.
+It became a top-10 hit in Belgium, Luxembourg and the United Kingdom, where it peaked at No. 8 on the UK Singles Chart to become her fifth top-10 single there.

 Critical reception

-In an 2019 retrospective review, Matthew Hocter from Albumism stated that Turner "delivers some solid club tracks" on Foreign Affair, like "I Don't Wanna Lose You".
+In a 2019 retrospective review, Matthew Hocter from Albumism stated that Turner "delivers some solid club tracks" on Foreign Affair, like "I Don't Wanna Lose You".
 Bil Carpenter from AllMusic complimented the song as "fine".
 Upon the release, Rufer & Fell from the Gavin Report commented, "Nothing but the best from Ms. Turner", describing it as "a declaration of possession sung by someone who's experienced her share of "have-nots" in the past."
-In an 2015 review, Pop Rescue declared it as a "great little track", noting Gary Barnacle's "well placed" blast of saxophone.
+In a 2015 review, Pop Rescue declared it as a "great little track", noting Gary Barnacle's "well placed" blast of saxophone.
 William Shaw from Smash Hits said, "Actually this is quite good", "a simple, plain, slow yet still sort of perky love song that ambles along in an unsurprising way but which is actually rather charming all the same."